jac307/MediaArtTutorials/CMST2ZP3/Cyborg-Storytelling-W8.md

 With your **group**, divide the four themes so that **each student focuses on one**:

+- **Cyborg Theory**
-- **Cyborg Theory**: Analyze *Donna Haraway’s Cyborg Manifesto* and its relevance to human-machine merging
+  > Analyze *Donna Haraway’s Cyborg Manifesto* and its relevance to human-machine merging
+- **Retro-futurism**
-- **Retro-futurism**: Explore historical/speculative design shaping cyborg narratives
+  > Explore historical/speculative design shaping cyborg narratives
+- **BIPOC Futurism**
-- **BIPOC Futurism**: Investigate how BIPOC futurism reimagines the future and cultural identity
+  > Investigate how BIPOC futurism reimagines the future and cultural identity
-- **Technological Influence on Culture**: Examine how tech shapes social and cultural identities in speculative narratives
+- **Technological Influence on Culture**
+  > Examine how tech shapes social and cultural identities in speculative narratives

-> Once themes are chosen, students **work independently** for the remainder of this activity.
+Once themes are chosen, students **work independently** for the remainder of this activity.

 ---